gaoyuanliang/sequence_embedding_and_similarity/README.md

 +-----------+-----+--------------------+
 ```

-build the embedding model from the trained similarity model
+## Building the embedding model from the trained deep similarity model

 ```python